Wang Zhifeng

-Wang Zhifeng (王智峰; born 1 February 1997) is a Chinese professional footballer who currently playing as a goalkeeper for Chinese Super League club Changchun Yatai.
+Wang Zhifeng (王智峰; born 1 February 1997) is a Chinese professional footballer who currently playing as a goalkeeper for Chinese Super League club Yunnan Yukun.

 Club career

 Wang Zhifeng would make his senior debut for Wuhan Zall in a league game on 1 August 2020 against Beijing Guoan where he came on as a substitute for Dong Chunyu in a match that ended in a 1–0 defeat.
 After the game he would gradually establish himself as an integral member of the team.
 At the end of the 2022 Chinese Super League season, Wuhan were relegated.
 On 25 January 2023, the club announced that it had dissolved due to financial difficulties.

 On 7 April 2023, Wang joined fellow Chinese Super League club Changchun Yatai on a free transfer.

+On 5 January 2026, Wang joined Chinese Super League club Yunnan Yukun.